spandanag333/retail-data-pipeline/README.md

 ## 🎯 Objective

-To simulate a real-world data engineering pipeline including ingestion, transformation, and storage for downstream analytics.
+To build a scalable end-to-end data pipeline that ingests data from an external API, transforms it into a structured format, and loads it into a database for analytical querying.

 ## 🏗️ Architecture